h2oai/wave/website/blog/2021-03-08-ml-release.md

 ## The Second Example

 Let's do something more fun.
-What about predicting a rating of a wine based on its features?
+What about predicting the rating of a wine based on its features?
 We will use [the wine dataset](https://www.kaggle.com/christopheiv/winemagdata130k) and preprocess it slightly to contain just the following columns: `country`, `points`, `price`, `province`, `region_1`, `variety` and `winery`.
 The full example can be found [here](https://github.com/h2oai/wave-ml/blob/main/examples/wine.py).

 ![confusion matrix](assets/2021-03-08/wine.gif)